Dragonflies and Damselflies

 A Few more Things about Dragonflies and Damselflies

-Thank you, again, Rand for covering the topics of identification and life-cycle.
-It is our mandate and practice to expand on a few other areas and so we have gathered a bit more information to conclude this page in our usual ways.
+Thank you again, Rand, for covering the topics of identification and life-cycle.
+It is our mandate and practice to expand on a few other areas and so we have gathered a bit more information to conclude this page in our usual way.
 We could not resist including this colourful life-cycle graphic.

-They have three small simple eyes called ocelli and two enormous compound eyes, which contain 30,000 hexagonal ommatidia or facets which are photoreceptors sensitive to a wide range of wavelengths of light and thus, it is believed, they can visualize perspectives that are not available to humans.
+They have three small simple eyes called ocelli and two enormous compound eyes, which contain 30,000 hexagonal ommatidia or facets which are photoreceptors sensitive to a wide range of wavelengths of light.
+Thus, it is believed, they can visualize perspectives that are not available to humans.
 The combination of binocular vision and a high sensitivity to motion detection make them highly efficient airborne hunters.

 Although they have a blind spot directly behind them, they otherwise enjoy nearly 360-degree vision.
 They see well in the daylight but not as well when night encroaches.
 With the approach of twilight, dragonflies begin to loose their visual acuity and air superiority.
-At the same time bats emerge from their daytime domiciles, and start hunting using, echolocation (they emit voice calls and listen for echos).
-Bats using low level sweeps over Hotel Lake take-over the hunt for insects which would include dragonflies if they were flying.
-But dragonflies instinctively take refuge from these new predators by perching unseen and motionless on plants thus avoiding detection until dawn.
+At the same time bats emerge from their daytime domiciles, and start hunting using echolocation (they emit voice calls and listen for echos).
+Bats, using low level sweeps over Hotel Lake, take over the hunt for insects which would include dragonflies if they were flying.
+But dragonflies instinctively take refuge from the bats by perching unseen and motionless on plants thus avoiding detection until dawn.

-In July or August, take some time and find a spot to sit in your garden or on the shores of Hotel Lake.
-In just a few minutes a dragonfly will likely land on your knee or toe or perhaps the knuckle of your forefinger.
-Their large size, bright colours and energized behaviour can make them seem threatening, hence nicknames such as devil’s darning needle and horse-stinger.
-The thrill of this magical encounter between you and an exquisite species that pre-existed dinosaurs by 100 million years, is easily eclipsed by modern phobias; does it sting, does it bite, and does it transmit disease?
+IIn July or August, take a break and find a spot to sit in your garden or on the shores of Hotel Lake.
+In just a few minutes a dragonfly, one of a species that pre-existed dinosaurs by 100 million years, will likely land on your knee or toe or perhaps the knuckle of your forefinger.
+Its large size, bright colours and energetic flying behaviour can make it seem threatening and the thrill of this magical encounter can easily be eclipsed by modern phobias and nicknames such as “devil’s darning needle” and “horse-stinger”.
+But does it sting, does it bite, and does it transmit disease?
 Unanswered, these questions may spawn fear or an instinctive impulse to swat the creature aside.
+What a shame that would be!
+Let's not swat but; instead, let's seek answers, overcome fear with knowledge and find ways to understand and appreciate this wildlife neighbour.

-Dragonflies don't have stingers, so they cant sting you!
+First of all dragonflies don't have stingers, so they can't sting you!

 Endangered or Invasive Species

-Are these stunning creatures are at risk here in BC?
-We found a 2002 reference (see in our reference section below) stating that some 23 species are considered rare or potentially at risk.
-The reasons include the destruction of habitat, wetlands streams, lakes and the consequences of development projects that destroy habitat.
+Are these stunning creatures at risk here in BC?
+We found a 2002 reference stating that some 23 species are considered rare or potentially at risk.
+The reasons include the loss of habitat, (wetlands, streams, lakes) and development projects that destroy such habitat.

 How can Humans Help and Respect

-We can all help by simply reading about and knowing more about all our wildlife neighbours.
-If we make the effort to observe these natural creatures and understand their life cycle we will all be better able to understand and make personal decisions that preserve their habitat and accommodate their needs.
-And when we see development plans materialize, we will be better able to speak for this species, after all, who will do this if we don’t.
+We can all help by simply reading about and knowing more about these wildlife neighbours.
+If we make the effort to observe these natural creatures and understand their life cycle we will all be better able to understand and make personal decisions that help to preserve their habitat and accommodate their needs.
+And when we see development plans materialize, we will be better able to speak for this species.
+Who will do this if we don’t.

 References